nu11secur1ty/GitHubManager/README.md

 ---------------------------------------------------------------------------------------------------
 ## Usage
-- For cloning of GitHub repository, use
+- For cloning of GitHub repository which is not public, use
 ```bash
 bash gitcloner.sh
 ```